opensumi/devtools/README.md

 2. Unzip it and get a folder
 3. Vist chrome [extensions](chrome://extensions/) page and check "Developer mode"
 4. Click "Load unpacked extension" and select the folder
-5. Open DevTools in your page and have fun!
+5. Open DevTools in your page and you will see it!

 **Electron**